KislyKamil/Sensor-Player/README.md

 # sensorplayer

-Music player, with UI and sensors (accelerometer) navigation.
+Music player mobile app which allows to navigate with traditional UI and also sensors (accelerometer and proximity sensors).

 # Stack

-Dart with Flutter framework.
+App was made in Dart with Flutter framework.